sanette/bogue/README.md

 ## Widgets

-Widgets are the building bricks, reponsible for graphic elements that respond to events (mouse, touchscreen, keyboard, etc.).
+Widgets are the building bricks, responsible for graphic elements that respond to events (mouse, touchscreen, keyboard, etc.).

 For a more functional use, they can be "connected" (by pairs at this